Quantrill takes no-hitter into 7th, Guardians blank Twins

 Alex Kirilloff got the lone hit with a two-out single in the seventh.
 Kirilloff hit a 1-0 changeup over second baseman Andrés Giménez, who attempted to make a leaping catch.
 The ball was picked up by right fielder Will Brennan.

 Quantrill (2-2) received a standing ovation from the crowd of 17,477 following the hit.
 He walked Joey Gallo, but struck out José Miranda on three pitches.
-As he did after working out of a bases-loaded jam in the second, Quantrill pumped his fist as he left the mound as his day ended with another big ovation.
+As he did after working out of a bases-loaded jam in the second, Quantrill pumped his fist and let out a yell as he left the mound as his day ended with another big ovation.

+While they've had numerous close calls, the Guardians haven't had a no-hitter since Len Barker's perfect game in 1981 — the longest current drought in the majors.

+Quantrill admitted the no-hitter was on his mind, but he was also trying to hold a two-run lead against a team that had hit a home run in 18 consecutive games.

 Quantrill struck out four, walked three, hit a batter and threw 95 pitches.
 James Karinchak walked a batter in the eighth, but retired Max Kepler and Carlos Correa on fly balls with a runner at second to end the inning.
 Emmanuel Clase pitched the ninth for 12th save and second of the series.
 Kirilloff drew a two-out walk, but Joey Gallo grounded out to end the game.

+“We didn't swing the bats real good today,” Baldelli said.
+“He pitched pretty well.
+It was funny.
+He was all around the zone.
+We offered at pitches that probably weren't good pitches to swing at.
+I try to keep it simple.
+We have to swing at strikes and try to swing at strikes that are more in the middle of the zone than on the edges of the zone.
+He threw everything today.
+He threw a lot pitches that were very hittable.
+He threw a lot of pitches that were on the edges.”

-Cleveland took two of three in the series from Minnesota, which had homered in 18 straight games.
+Cleveland took two of three in the series from AL Central-leading Minnesota.

 Joe Ryan (5-1) allowed two runs in six innings, both coming in the first.
 Ryan was 3-0 in five career starts against Cleveland and had won eight consecutive decisions overall.

-Miranda popped up to shortstop Gabriel Arias in shallow left field and Alex Gordon bounced into a double play.
+Miranda popped up to shortstop Gabriel Arias in shallow left field and Nick Gordon bounced into a double play.
+Giménez fielded the grounder near second and flipped to Arias, who made a strong throw to first.

+“That was really good play all the way around,” Guardians manager Terry Francona said.
+“Arias has got about as good an arm as you’re going to see.
+They were quick also.
+That was really fun to watch and needed.”

 TRAINER’S ROOM